artipie/rpm-adapter/README.md

 ### Naming policy and checksum computation algorithm

-RPM may use different names to store metadata files in the package, by default we use `StandardNamingPolicy.PLAIN`, to change naming policy use secondary constructor of `Rpm` to configure it.
+RPM may use different names to store metadata files in the package, by default we use `StandardNamingPolicy.PLAIN`.
+To change naming policy use secondary constructor of `Rpm` to configure it.
 For instance to add `SHA1` prefixes for metadata files use `StandardNamingPolicy.SHA1`.